bdelacretaz/bertrands-blog-2023/README.md

 ## Import TODO

+### Wordpress conversion
+- Fix front matter: fix dates, add "post" tag, add slug (from <link> in xml)
+- Move categories to tags in front matter
+- Redirect images to `/assets`

+### Blog

+- Do not require the "post" tag??
+- Missing images?

+## Import DONE

 - Remove .html extensions
-- Do not require the "post" tag??
 - Put tags at the top of posts
-- Get slugs from wp export, <link>
-- Missing images?
-- Fix dates, add "post" tag, add slug
-- Move categories to tags in front matter
-- Redirect images to `/assets`
-- One embed to fix, like `[embed]https://www.youtube.com/watch?v=PxjNowi02ho[/embed]`
-- Paginate posts in the list
-- Smaller tags on front page

 ## Links that should still work after conversion